How to Say Good Night in Thai - Bedtime Phrases - Learn Thai from a White Guy

 กู๊ดไนท์ (guut nai) – good night

-Thai language borrows many words from English and other languages and a large number of words are used all the time in daily conversation among Thai native speakers.
+Thai language borrows many words from English.
+A large number of these borrowed words are used daily by Thai native speakers.

 Formal: Good Night in Thai

-If you ask a Thai friend how to say “good night” in Thai, they are probably going to tell you this phrase so we need to get it out of the way.
-However, the truth is that this is very rarely used in real conversation between Thai people so we don’t recommend using it unless you are trying to be silly.
+If you ask a Thai friend how to say “good night,” they’ll probably tell you this phrase.
+However, it’s very rarely used in real conversation between Thai people.
+We don’t recommend using it unless you’re trying to be silly.

 formal good night in thai